amanullahtariq/ParkingSpaceDetection/README.md

 # README #
+This project is maintain no longer if you want to access it please contact me and order to get insight of this project check out the presentation[http://www.slideshare.net/AmanullahTariq/parking-space-detect-70787242]

 * Quick summary
 This is the code to detect the parking space for the car given 2D image from the google maps and 3D point Cloud data of the current enivornment.